Thursday, Apr 01, 2021 8:00a -

 9) North Point Park

 Daffodils and tulips fill the gardens of North Point Park, while wildflowers occupy the banks of the river that runs along the park.
 (Photo source

 The Arboretum in Jamaica Plain & Roslindale is a treasure trove of flowering trees & plants during spring.
 Look out for the park’s famous lilac bloom in late May.
 (Photo source

 Flowering trees abundantly line South End sidewalks every spring.
 Blooms are plentiful on streets adjacent to Southwest Corridor Park.

 The park, which is located on the edge of the North End neighborhood, is a gem for spotting tulips in May.

-Spring blooms in Kenmore with the CITGO Sign as your backdrop might just make up the next photo you post on IG (see main listing photo).
+Spring blooms in Kenmore with the CITGO Sign as your backdrop might just be the next photo you post on IG (see main listing photo).
 Also check out the Fens to see all types of blooms, like the white flowering tree pictured above.

 4) Copley Square

 There is a magnificent tulip garden that blooms every May in front of Trinity Church.

 3) Back Bay